La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ### How do modal terms refer to the relation?

-- Some modal terms like those that describe tense connect the current relation with the one in the noun after them:
+- Some modal terms like those that describe time (tense) connect the current relation with the one in the noun after them:

 > **mi cadzu ca le nu le cipni cu vofli**
 > _I walk when the birds fly._